CyberShifter/Disk-Sanitization-with-Powershell/README.md

 <h2>Description</h2>
-This project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+This undertaking involves a straightforward PowerShell script designed to guide users through the process of securely erasing (zeroing out) connected drives on the system.
+The utility provides the flexibility to choose the target disk and determine the number of passes for thorough sanitization.
+The PowerShell script dynamically configures a diskpart script file based on the user's preferences, initiating Diskpart to execute the disk sanitization process.
 <br />